 Three actor shows – two hour

-All shows available and this format includes breakout rooms so larger groups can be accommodated.
-Recommended for no more than 50 screens.
+All shows are available and this format includes breakout rooms so larger groups can be accommodated.
+Recommended for no more than 30 screens.
 The cost is £300 plus VAT (£360).

-All shows available, including breakout rooms.
-Recommended for no more than 50 screens.
+All shows are available, including breakout rooms.
+Recommended for events with more than 50 screens.
 Also recommended for smaller groups who want a top level experience as all suspects are present.
 The price is £500 plus VAT (£600).

 More than 100 people – we can run several shows contemporaneously.
-This solution can also work for groups of more than 50 who only have one hour.
+Find out more here.